 In contrast, dill seed is recommended to be toasted before incorporating into recipes because the longer it’s cooked, the more flavorful it becomes.

-In terms of storage, fresh dill weed can be kept in the fridge for about a week if you follow this simple method: wrap them carefully in damp paper towels and place them in a plastic bag.
+You may know there are various ways to store fresh dill.
+But not many realize dill weed and seed need different storage methods.
+For the former, you can keep it in the fridge for about a week with these simple steps: Wrap it carefully in damp paper towels and place it in a plastic bag.

 If you want to maintain their flavors and colors longer, you can learn how to preserve fresh dill properly.